keithcurtis1/Scripts/Dialog/readme.md

 `--to|token_id`: Optional.
 If a recipient is specified, the dialog becomes a whisper.

 `--type|quote|whisper|emote|ooc`: Optional.
 This determines the style of the dialog box to display.
 If not used, the script assumes an in-character quote.
 Whisper doesn't actually do anything, but is included as an option for making it plain that a whisper is intended. specifying a --to|token_id automatically chooses the whisper style.
+<BR>`--type|emote1` pulls the background color of an emote box from the token's Aura 1 color
+`--type|emote2` pulls the background color of an emote box from the token's Aura 2 color

 `--message`: anything placed after -- that does not match one of the other tags becomes the defacto message.